-No trip to Leavenworth is complete without a stop at the famous Nutcracker Museum ($5 adults, $2 kids).
-This museum houses the biggest collection of nutcrackers in the world, more than 7,000 altogether.
-Last November, the museum moved to new digs downstairs in the same building, now much more accessible and nicely lit.
+No trip to Leavenworth is complete without a stop at the famous Nutcracker Museum.
+This museum houses the biggest collection of nutcrackers in the world, totaling more than 7,000.
+A couple of years ago, the museum moved to new digs downstairs in the same building, and it is now much more accessible and nicely lit.

 Snacks and shops

 Treat everyone to a scoop of house-made gelato at Viadolce (try the panna sweet cream).
 We visited mid-week, which meant no crowds but fewer flavor choices.
-For dinner, I picked up a yummy artisan pizza from Blewett Brewing Company, which I'd ordered and paid for online to minimize contact.
+For dinner, I picked up a yummy artisan pizza from Blewett Brewing Company that I'd ordered and paid for online.

 There’s an even better way to see that beautiful mountain scenery than hiking — on horseback.
-Icicle Outfitters and Guides’ stable is just 2.5 miles outside of town.
-The horses are gentle, and you don’t need any prior experience to do a 2-mile ride (about 45 minutes).
-Kids must be 6 years old to ride their own horse; younger kids can ride with an adult.
+Icicle Outfitters and Guides’ stable is located just 2.5 miles outside of town.
+The horses are gentle, and you don’t need any prior experience to do a 2-mile ride (lasting about 45 minutes).
+Kids must be at least 6 years old to ride their own horse; younger kids can ride with an adult.

 Day trip or overnight

-Leavenworth is totally do-able as a day trip; it just makes for a very long day.
-It's also a perfect weekend or mid-week (thanks, remote school) escape.
+Leavenworth is totally doable as a day trip; it just makes for a very long day.
+It's also a perfect weekend or mid-week escape.
 If you can swing it, Sleeping Lady Mountain Resort is a wonderful splurge for families.
 Kids love the sleeping lofts, parents love the beautiful location.
-Note that the rock pool and hot tub are closed until Phase 4.
-The restaurant is open and serving family-style and plated meals instead of the buffet.
+Note that the rock pool and hot tub remain closed for renovations.
+Check online for the current status of onsite dining options.